DSharpPlus/DSharpPlus/docs/articles/nightly.md

 # But im running on linux!

-Even if your running on linux, you will have to follow the steps above along with these.
+Even if you're running on linux, you will have to follow the following steps as well as those previously mentioned.

 ### 1. Locate NuGet.config
-This file should be located in the .nuget/NuGet folder.
-This should be in your user folder.
-Once you find it, use commandline or copy the file to your computer to edit it.
+The file should be located in the .nuget/NuGet folder, located in your user folder.
+Once you find it, use a commandline text editor or copy the file to your computer to edit it.
 Inside the file should look something like this if its never been edited:
 ![NuGet.config Example](https://i.imgur.com/qvbjJo8.png)

 ### 2. Edit NuGet.config
-Now you simply want to add this anywhere between `<packageSources>`:
+Now you simply want to add this somewhere between `<packageSources>`:

 `<add key="DSharpPlusNightly" value="https://www.myget.org/F/dsharpplus-nightly/api/v3/index.json" protocolVersion="3" />`

 ### 3. Finish Up
-Save the NuGet.config, Goto your project folder in terminal, run `dotnet restore`, then `dotnet build` and lastly `dotnet <PathToDLL>`
+Save the NuGet.config, Goto your project folder in terminal, run `dotnet restore`, then `dotnet build` and lastly `dotnet <PathToDLL>` to start the bot.